-Paul is a principal and founding partner at EPG, and currently serves as the company’s Chief Operating Officer.
-He has 28 years of experience, including management and coordination of multidisciplinary environmental studies for major energy, utility, and infrastructure development projects.
-His experience includes the participation in more than 100 environmental planning studies throughout the western United States including numerous federal state and local agencies.
-He has completed numerous NEPA compliance projects including EISs and EAs and has provided expert testimony at state hearings.
-Mr. Trenter has completed federal, state, and local-based permitting studies in Alaska, Arizona, California, Colorado, Idaho, Montana, Nevada, New Mexico, Oregon, Texas, Utah, Washington, and Wyoming
+Paul is a principal and founding partner at EPG, and currently serves as the company’s Chief Executive Officer.
+He has 30 years of experience, including management and coordination of multidisciplinary environmental studies for major energy, utility, and infrastructure development projects.
+His experience includes the participation in more than 100 environmental planning studies throughout the western United States, including numerous federal, state, and local agencies.
+He has completed numerous NEPA compliance projects, including EISs and EAs and has provided expert testimony at state hearings.
+Paul has completed federal, state, and local-based permitting studies in Alaska, Arizona, California, Colorado, Idaho, Montana, Nevada, New Mexico, Oregon, Texas, Utah, Washington, and Wyoming.

-Mickey is a founding partner, senior project manager and principal at EPG.
-He has 35 years of experience as an environmental planner with expertise in facility siting and impact assessment for major energy projects.
-Mr. Siegel has conducted numerous EAs and EISs throughout the western United States involving compliance with NEPA and state and county permitting.
+Mickey is a founding partner, senior project manager, and principal at EPG.
+He has 40 years of experience as an environmental planner with expertise in facility siting and impact assessment for major energy projects.
+Mickey has conducted numerous EAs and EISs throughout the western United States involving compliance with NEPA and state and county permitting.
 He has provided expert testimony in evidentiary hearings for 12 power plant and transmission line siting cases.
-Mickey has directed studies and permitting for several interstate transmission lines, among them the 515-mile SunZia Southwest Transmission Project in Arizona and New Mexico, which included extensive environmental studies and coordination with government agencies in Lincoln, Torrance, and Socorro counties.
+Mickey has directed studies and permitting for several interstate transmission lines, among them the 515-mile SunZia Southwest Transmission Project in Arizona and New Mexico, that included extensive environmental studies and coordination with government agencies in Lincoln, Torrance, and Socorro counties.

-Steve Swanson has a PhD in Anthropology and over 25 years of experience directing hundreds of archaeological investigations throughout the Western U.S. His areas of expertise include prehistory of the United States (emphasis on the southwest), NEPA/NRHP Section 106 compliance, cultural resource management, landscape archaeology and human ecology.
-Steve has significant experience facilitating consultation between federal and state agencies and City municipalities, private industries, and tribal representatives.
+Steve Swanson has a PhD in Anthropology and more than 25 years of experience directing hundreds of archaeological investigations throughout the western United States.
+His areas of expertise include prehistory of the United States (emphasis on the southwest), NEPA/NRHP Section 106 compliance, cultural resource management, landscape archaeology, and human ecology.
+Steve has significant experience facilitating consultation between federal and state agencies and city municipalities, private industries, and tribal representatives.
 He is a registered professional archaeologist, holds current permits in multiple states, is affiliated with several state archaeological councils, and has provided expert testimony at state hearings.

 Steve applies his knowledge of archaeological principles, fieldwork techniques, and cultural resource regulations to the management of historic and prehistoric cultural resources.
 Prior to joining EPG in 2008, he served as Principal Investigator or Project Director for more academic pursuits, including the Blue River Archaeological Project, ASU Mogollon Prehistoric Landscapes Project, and South Mountain Rock Art Project.
 Steve continues to serve as faculty adjunct for ASU, where he received his doctoral degree.

 Dave is a principal at EPG and serves as the southern director and a senior project manager for the Planning and Landscape Architecture group at EPG.
-During his 38 years of professional experience throughout the southwestern United States, he has gained an appreciation of the unique planning, design, and environmental considerations associated with the region.
+During his 40 years of professional experience throughout the southwestern United States, he has gained an appreciation of the unique planning, design, and environmental considerations associated with the region.
 Dave has performed as principal, project manager, or lead designer on projects of every scale ranging from pocket parks to multi-state regional planning projects.
 His experience includes the direction of many multi-faceted planning and design projects.
-This work includes the project visioning and conceptual development through the completion of construction documents and construction administration.
+This work includes project visioning and conceptual development through the completion of construction documents and construction administration.
 His successful direction and collaboration with multi-disciplinary teams on significant award-winning projects attest to his design, communication, and organizational skills.
-He has demonstrated a strong commitment to achieving the budgetary and schedule requirements of a project while maintaining a high standard for design excellence, technical accuracy and client satisfaction.
-Projects listed below are from current and previous places of employment.
+He has demonstrated a strong commitment to achieving the budgetary and schedule requirements of a project while maintaining a high standard for design excellence, technical accuracy, and client satisfaction.